Heracleopolis Magna: Recent excavations

 While other excavations are not numerous and are naturally overshadowed by that of Flinders Petrie and his famous expedition, there have been several more recent excavations that have also increased knowledge of the site.
 During the 1980s, a Spanish team conducted excavations and uncovered such artefacts as a libation altar and a pair of decorated eyes, presumably from a statue, all attributed to a temple dated to the Third Intermediate Period.

 A Spanish team also conducted excavations as recently as 2008, under the direction of María del Carmen Pérez-Die of the National Archaeological Museum in Madrid, Spain.
 Their efforts revealed a previously unknown tomb with several false doors dating to the First Intermediate Period, as well as funeral offerings, all of which had not been vandalized.

 Other finds include the funeral chapel of senior official Neferjau and his wife Sat-Bahetep, and the remains of tomb H.1 belonging to a late-11th Dynasty officier named Khety.

+In May 2026, an Egyptian archaeological mission affiliated with the Supreme Council of Antiquities announced a series of significant discoveries at the ancient site.
+The discoveries, made during ongoing excavations led by archaeologist Mohamed Ibrahim, Director General of Beni Suef Antiquities, provide new evidence for the city's enduring importance across the Pharaonic, Ptolemaic, Greek, Roman, and early Byzantine periods.
+The finds include royal inscriptions associated with the pharaoh Senusret III, architectural remains of a Roman basilica and an earlier Doric temple, a rare marble head of Aphrodite, and artifacts connected to Roman-era coin production.
+These discoveries contribute substantially to scholars' understanding of the city's religious traditions, urban development, and economic activity through successive historical eras.

+Among the most important discoveries is a reused limestone block bearing a raised-relief inscription of the royal cartouche of Senusret III, one of the most influential rulers of Egypt's Twelfth Dynasty during the Middle Kingdom (c.
+1878–1839 BCE).
+The inscription preserves both the throne name and the birth name of the pharaoh, providing valuable evidence of his connection to the site.
+Archaeologists also identified a second cartouche bearing the name of Osiris-Naref (or Osir-Naref), a local manifestation of Osiris who enjoyed particular importance in the city during both the Pharaonic and Ptolemaic periods.